EU, IMF give Portugal more time to meet deficit goals

-LISBON The European Union and IMF agreed on Tuesday to ease budget goals imposed on Portugal under a 78-billion-euro bailout deal, giving Lisbon more time to meet the targets as its economy slides deeper into recession.
+LISBON The European Union and IMF agreed on Tuesday to ease budget goals imposed on Portugal under a 78-billion-euro bailout, giving Lisbon more time to meet the targets as its economy slides deeper into recession.

-A "troika" of inspectors from the European Commission, IMF and European Central Bank said Portugal's deficit targets had been revised to 5 percent of Gross Domestic Product for this year, 4.5 percent for 2013 and 2.5 percent in 2014.
+A "troika" of inspectors from the EU, IMF and European Central Bank said Portugal's deficit targets had been revised to 5.0 percent of Gross Domestic Product for this year, and 4.5 percent for 2013.
 Previously, the bailout had envisaged deficits of 4.5 percent this year and 3 percent in 2013.

 The announcement that targets will slip, coupled with new austerity measures, could strain a political consensus in Portugal, which has so far been spared the street violence and popular unrest of other suffering euro countries such as Greece.